The 2019/20 Committee

-The president is the club's figurehead and liaison between Diving Development Officerss, the committee, pool management, the East Region ASA and Cambridgshire ASA and City Council.
+The president is to be a figurehead and liaise between DDOs, Committee, Pool Management, East Region ASA and Cambs ASA and City Council.

 Sharyn retired from competitive diving to become volunteer Head Coach of the diving section of the City of Cambridge Swimming Club.
 When the new Parkside Pools opened with dedicated diving facilities Sharyn raised funds to initiate a professional programme, and in 2004 founded the Cambridge Dive Team with its first full time paid Head Coach, James Etherington.
 Sharyn steered the Club through its first ten years as Administrator and Treasurer before taking on the President's role.
 She is a judge, referee, County diving secretary and a member of the East Region Technical Diving Committee.
 As President she aims to use her experience to provide leadership and offer advice on club, county and regional issues, to represent the club and to provide support to coaches and other club officers.

 Away from the pool and paperwork Sharyn enjoys walking, the fresh air of skiing and the peace and calm of scuba diving and also likes to pretend to be fit (unfortunately not true! - Sharyn).
 She has been involved in diving for a very long time.

 The chair is responsible for the overall running of the club.
 The role involves managing meetings and any disputes as well as making sure the club is secure financially and complies with legal requirements about how it is run.

 Allan is a keen squash player and has recently completed his first half marathon.
 He has been part of CDT for over ten years as both his sons have been enrolled in the Dive Team programme.
 His dream is to go on an "around the world trip" someday.